mozilla/bigquery-etl/docs/reference/schema_includes.md

   - `table`: Fully qualified ID of the table/view to include from (must have a `schema.yaml` file or be a stable table).
   - `file`: File path of the schema YAML file to include from (relative to the root of the repository).
 - `field`: Field path of the field to include.
+- `new_name`: Optional name to use in place of the included field's original name.
 - `new_type`: Optional type value to use in place of the included field's original type.
 - `new_mode`: Optional mode value to use in place of the included field's original mode.
 - `new_description`: Optional description to use in place of the included field's original description.